Monday, November 23, 2020

 “How much strength does this thing have–?!”
 Sairek demanded as he motioned his staff in front of him again, though more centered directly in front of him than before, and this time he placed his palm still outstretched towards the creature instead, wrist against the staff.
 “Ethirul!
 Ethirul!
 ETHIRUL–!!

 Although it smacked one oncoming chunk of rock away, it could not stop a volley of moderately sized boulders constantly barraging it and for once, it finally showed a sign of weakness as the creature stumbled backwards while Sairek constantly pelted it in the upper half, though he could only do a series of eight boulders in total before his concentration was exhausted from him and he stumbled weakly in exertion from pushing himself so much so quickly.
 However, the force of that many boulders at once caused it to fall backwards flat and it lay still.
-Sairek leaned forward, using his staff to support his weight with both hands as he allowed himself to breathe out and back in with intensity.
+Sairek leaned forward, using his staff to support his weight with both hands as he allowed himself to breathe out and back in with labored intensity.

 It was a short lived reprieve as the creature twitched, then slowly moved to stand back up.